DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Introduction

-To address these questions, we scrutinize the cognitive effects of visual removal and occlusion through a series of standardized tasks: Operation Span (OSPAN) \cite{unsworth2005automated}, Raven's Standard Progressive Matrices (RSPM) \cite{raven1998court}, and the Cue-Dependent Go/No-Go (GNG) \cite{bezdjian2009assessing}.
+To address these questions, we investigate the cognitive effects of visual camouflage and substitution through a series of standardized tasks: Operation Span (OSPAN) \cite{unsworth2005automated}, Raven's Standard Progressive Matrices (RSPM) \cite{raven1998court}, and the Go/No-Go (GNG) \cite{bezdjian2009assessing}.
 These tasks are selected based on their proven effectiveness in measuring cognitive capacity and sustained attention \cite{ward2017brain}.
+We find that our AR interventions significantly improve cognitive performance to levels comparable to those when the smartphone is physically removed.

-The relevance of our investigation is further underscored by prior work demonstrating that the physical proximity of a smartphone can significantly influence cognitive capacity \cite{ward2017brain}.
-Additionally, research into the potential applications of DR indicates that visual alterations to the environment could positively impact concentration and subjective evaluations \cite{koshi2019augmented, cheng2022towards}.
-Inspired by these insights, we formulated the following hypotheses.
-H1.1: The visually removed phone with AR will improve cognitive performance compared to the physically nearby phone condition.
-H1.2: The visually occluded phone with AR will improve cognitive performance compared to the physically nearby phone condition.
-H2.1: The visually removed phone with AR will lead to a similar level of cognitive performance compared to the physically removed phone condition.
-H2.2: The visually occluded phone with AR will lead to a similar level of cognitive performance compared to the physically removed phone condition.
+Using the HL2, our work blends AR's augmentation capabilities with DR's focus on reducing visual clutter.
+We present the HCI community with design strategies that cater to streamlining user environments for cognitive benefits.
+Through several design iterations, we provide detailed guidelines that AR developers can immediately apply to enhance cognitive performance in everyday working environments.
+While some prior work has explored methods to eliminate distractions \cite{tsurukawa2015filtering, koshi2019augmented, murph2021diminishing, murph2022methods, cheng2022towards, dutt2024kawach}, to the best of our knowledge, this is the first paper to streamline the design space of AR holograms specifically for distraction reduction and to demonstrate significant empirical cognitive benefits from visually canceling ubiquitous devices like smartphones in an optical see-through head-mounted (OST-HMD) AR setting.
+While our study focuses on smartphones due to their omnipresence, the method is adaptable to any distracting objects.